 Psychology Training Programs

-Welcome to the website of the Training Program in Clinical Psychology at the University of Rochester School of Medicine and Dentistry.
+Welcome to the Training Program in Clinical Psychology at the University of Rochester School of Medicine and Dentistry

 We are delighted you found our website and may consider joining us in the Department of Psychiatry at the University of Rochester Medical Center.
 We offer an APA accredited* internship with two three training tracks (Adult, Deaf Wellness, Child/Adolescent) and an APA accredited* postdoctoral fellowship with two tracks (Child/Adolescent, Primary Care Family).
 Both programs and their tracks are described in detail on this website.